Tiger attack: Tara of the Dudhwa National Park

-While the Sundarbans are particularly well known for tiger attacks, Dudhwa National Park also had several man-eaters in the late 1970s.
-The first death was on 2 March 1978, closely followed by 3 further kills.
+While the Sundarbans are particularly well known for tiger attacks, Dudhwa National Park also had several man-eaters in the late 1970s, with 32 people killed over a period of four years in the Kheri region of the Indian state of Uttar Pradesh.
+The first death was on 2 March 1978 when a Forest Corporation of Satiana employee, identified in the press as Akbar, was attacked while taking a bathroom break.
+A death from a tiger attack had not been recorded in India since 1962, but authorities concluded that three different tigers (at Satiana, Goia and Sarada) had attacked people in the state.
+Other deaths followed on 15 March, 3 April and 27 April.
+The Satiana tiger was shot and killed on 14 August 1978 by a wildlife warden.
+A tigress who had killed 13 people in Goia was killed on 28 May 1979, but as of 1982, the third tiger at Sarada was still at large and 90 people had been killed since the 1978 attack.

 The population demanded action from authorities.
 The locals wanted the man-eater shot or poisoned.
 The killings continued, each one making headlines.
 Officials soon started to believe that the likely culprit was a tigress called Tara.
 Conservationist Billy Arjan Singh had taken the British-born cat from Twycross Zoo and raised her in India, with the goal of releasing her back into the wild.
 His experiments had also been carried out on leopards with some success.
 Experts felt that Tara would not have the required skills and correct hunting techniques to survive in the wild and controversy surrounded the project.
 She also associated men with providing food and comfort, which increased the likelihood that she would approach villages.
 Officials later became convinced that Tara had taken to easier prey and become a man-eater.
 A total of 24 people were killed before the tigress was shot.
 Singh also joined the hunt with the intent of identifying the man-eater, but firm confirmation of the identity of the tiger was never found.
 The debate over the tiger's identity has continued in the years since the attacks.
 Singh's supporters continue to claim that the tiger was not Tara, and the conservationist has produced evidence to that effect.
 However, officials maintain that the tiger was definitely Tara.

 Other man-eaters from Dudhwa National Park have existed, but this tiger was potentially the first captive-bred tiger to be trained and released into the wild.
 This controversy cast doubt on the success of Singh's rewilding project.

 Problems at Dudhwa have been minor in the past few years.
 Occasional tiger attacks still occur, but these are no higher than at other wildlife reserves.
 On average, two villagers are attacked at Ranthambhore Tiger Reserve each year.
 These attacks generally occur during the monsoon season when the locals enter the reserve to collect grass.